pw4rn3r/ECE382/labs/lab8/notes.md

 - **No walking in the mazes!**  You will break the floor!

-- It's probably a good idea to choose one maze and stick with it - different shadows in other mazes can impact your sensor readings.
+- It's probably a good idea to choose one maze and stick with it.
+There are slight differences between the two.
-- Stick with the same battery as well - weight can impact your speed through the maze and throw off your algorithm
+- Weight can impact your speed through the maze and throw off your algorithm
+- Your robot may "drift" at higher speeds

 - You cannot dead-reckon for the competition or for functionality!
 Functionality must use at least one sensor.